Maryland Cash Home Buyers — Frequently Asked Questions

 Category 03

 I’m the Personal Representative of an estate.
-How does selling to you work?
+How does this work?

-If court approval is required for the sale, we factor that into the timeline and can provide documentation your attorney needs to present to the court.
+If court approval is required, we factor that into the timeline and provide documentation your attorney needs.

-The property belonged to someone who died without a will.
+The person died without a will.
 Can you still buy it?

 There are multiple heirs who need to agree.
 Is that a problem?